commaai/jobs/README.md

 * [controls](https://github.com/commaai/controls_challenge): build a controller to steer a (simulated) car
 * [paid bounties](https://github.com/orgs/commaai/projects/26): get a bounty merged to one of our open source projects

+Not looking for a job?
+Email in your solution anyway for exclusive merch.

 ## FAQ

 * **Internship?** All teams accept interns year-round.
 The process is the same, except the micro-internship is a full internship.